// regex

 - What's the difference between greedy and lazy quantifiers?

 - Greedy (*, +, ?) match as much as possible.
 Lazy (*?, +?, ??) match as little as possible.
-Use lazy when matching between delimiters: <.+?> instead of <.+>.
+Use lazy when matching between delimiters: <.+?> instead of <.+>, otherwise one match swallows everything up to the last >.

 - When should I use a non-capturing group?